feizc/Stable-Edit/README.md

 > **Stable-Edit: Text-based real image editing with stable diffusion models**

 We address the consistency image editing by inversing both image and text embedding.
+Specifically, provide with the input image $X$ and text $Y$, we first learn the text embedding $e_{opt}$ of image $X$.

 ## 1. Model Structure